By Frank Newman on 29th March 2014

 Technology will also change the way real estate will be sold.
 The latest innovation in video marketing is wearable technology.
 Leading the way is Google Glass, an interactive device that is worn like a pair of spectacles that can take pictures and videos (among other things).
 It’s the interactive capability of the device that may be a game changer.
 An agent wearing the glasses can literally take a virtual guided tour of a property in Paihia while communicating with prospective buyers sitting in a café in Sydney.
 The glasses work by projecting a web page onto the inside of the lenses which become a screen.
 For example, a tourist walking through London could say, ‘best local attractions’ and their screen would display the top attractions within walking distance, including entry costs, visitor reviews, etc. Or they could say, ‘Take me on a guided tour’ and they would be navigated to a nearby local attraction and given a narrative of its special features.
 Mass production of these devices is about to begin and will be common-place within the next couple of years.
 Google has recently announced an alliance with Ray-Ban and Oakley, so soon the glasses will go from geeky to cool.

 This concept of wearable applications is already progressing beyond Google Glass.
 Last week Facebook purchased Oculus for US$2b, a company that has developed a 3D goggle headset.
-It has been developed for virtual gaming to immerse the player into the game itself, but the technology is likely to have much wider appeal that will impact on property investors.
+According to a recent bingo clash review, it has been developed for virtual gaming to immerse the player into the game itself, but the technology is likely to have much wider appeal that will impact on property investors.

 It’s a small step from virtual gaming to a virtual workplace.
 Workmates will no longer need to be in the same office – they will simply need to be connected via a headset.
 As soon as business people en masse realise it is technically feasible to have a virtual office (the early adopters already have) the movement away from bricks and mortar will gain momentum for the specific purpose of eliminating rental costs.
 It is probably only a few decades down the track that the slow and late adopters will switch and virtual offices will become the norm rather than bricks and mortar, but the impact of such a seismic change in the way we work will impact investor returns much sooner.